What is addiction?

 Several factors contribute to addiction, including age of first use and availability of the substance, genetics, and environmental such as family and friends’ beliefs and attitudes.

 Nearly 20 million Americans age 12 and older battled a substance use disorder in 2017.
-Here are some additional statistics surrounding addiction and this age group:
+Here are some additional statistics surrounding addiction and this age group from American Addiction Centers:

 Addiction is treated in a variety of ways depending on the severity.
 Levels of care include inpatient care, residential care, and specialized outpatient treatment, such as partial hospitalization (PHP) and intensive outpatient treatment (IOP) programs.